 With the rise of the internet, protecting intellectual property has become more difficult.
-As a business owner, it’s important that you know how to copyright your assets, in order to protect your interests.
+As a business owner, you must know how to copyright your assets to protect your interests.

-Copyrighting your creative works also opens up new streams of revenue in the form of royalties.
+Copyrighting your creative works also opens up new revenue streams through royalties.
 Royalties are usually a percentage of sales that goes out to you.

-Additionally, owning copyright acts as a proof of concept that makes your business much more appealing to potential investors as it shows that they are funding new unique content that is exclusive to your business.
+Additionally, owning copyright acts as a proof of concept that makes your business much more appealing to potential investors, showing that they are funding new, unique content exclusive to your business.

 It also protects you from having your work stolen.